-1. Evidence Code Section 1400 provides:
+1 Evidence Code Sections 1400 and 1401 provide:

 1400.
 Authentication of a writing means (a) the introduction of evidence sufficient to sustain a finding that it is the writing that the proponent of the evidence claims it is or (b) the establishment of such facts by any other means provided by law.